C-Collingwood/TD_RDM/README.md

 # Two-Drift_Toolbox
-Draft toolbox for the two-drift race diffusion model, in MATLAB R2024b
+Toolbox for the two-drift race diffusion model, in MATLAB R2024b

 The two-drift race diffusion model is an RL-EAM which works in a multi-alternate choice situation, with an internal, time-dependent switch in drift-rate.